Flypulator/vive_tracker_ros2/README.md

 SteamVR requires >4GB disk space

-Have python3, pip and virtualenv installed on your system
+Have python3 installed on your system

 # Installation Instructions